-FAQ's Getting A Loan
+FAQ's Getting a Loan

-Many financing options are available, so the ideal way to determine which loan type best suits your unique needs is to talk with an experienced mortgage professional.
+Many financing options are available, so a good way to determine which loan type best suits your unique needs is to talk with an experienced mortgage professional.
 Things to consider include details such as how long you plan to stay in the home, current and projected income and debts, credit history, and cash available to close, as well as property location and income characteristics that may make you eligible for specialty loan programs.

 Prequalification simply determines the maximum purchase price of a house that a buyer is qualified to purchase, based on the income and debt information provided verbally to a mortgage professional.
 This prequalifying step is not a commitment to borrow or lend money, as the information provided by the buyer must still be verified.
 Preapproval means the lender is willing to grant a loan based on an in-depth financial assessment, such as income and debt review, employment verification and review of tax returns.